WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 .. adam:
     I think that this section needs some additional overhaul.
     Now that it is in a distinct user manual it is more apparent that the 'what/how' of each class/block is missing.
 There is a lot of information on the location of the source files (this should move to dev manual, users don't need to know this) and how to initialize classes.
 But I feel that each class is missing an overview on what it does and how it does it (tie back to theory).

     e.g. The purpose of the simulation class is to set-up a WEC-Sim case and holds all of the numerical options and flags required for the simulation.
 Parameters A and B are passed to C and D classes for reasons X and Y, etc..

-    Also, the classes and library blocks are intentionally tied together so they should be presented that way.
+    Also, the classes and library blocks are intentionally tied together so I feel they should be presented that way.
 I suggest further restructuring this section based on each class.
 In each class' section, specific types of blocks can be presented as needed.
     The Global Reference Frame can be included with the simulation or wave class

+    TODO: tie to theory section and add basic equations in the wave and body sections

 .. _user-code-structure: